Christa Hughes: Early life

 Christa Hughes was raised in the Sydney suburb of Vaucluse.
-Her father, Richard "Dick" Hughes, was a journalist and sometime jazz pianist.
+Her father, Richard "Dick" Hughes, was a journalist and jazz pianist.
 Hughes later recalled that her parents "were hard-working people, we just happened to live in a posh suburb.
 In fact, I think the suburb tried to have us moved out several times because we were the noisiest household on the block."
 She is a granddaughter of the journalist and writer, Richard Hughes (1906–1984) and his wife, May Hughes née Bennett.